 This is an interrupt that is generated during a control transfer in which the host computer issues a device request via the control pipe.
-When the 8 bytes of setup data are received in the setup stage of control transfer and are properly stored in the setup registers of the ML60851C/D, the ML60851C/D sets a "1" in bit D0 (Setup ready) of the register EP0STAT.
+When the 8 bytes of setup data are received in the setup stage of control transfer and are properly stored in the setup registers of the ML60851D, the ML60851D sets a "1" in bit D0 (Setup ready) of the register EP0STAT.

-At this time, if the bit D0 of the register INTENBL has already been set to "1", the bit D0 of the register INTSTAT will be set to "1" at the same time as the bit D0 of the register EP0STAT is set to "1", and -INTR becomes active.
+At this time, if bit D0 of the register INTENBL has already been set to "1", bit D0 of the register INTSTAT will be set to "1" at the same time as the bit D0 of the register EP0STAT is set to "1", and -INTR becomes active.

-After reading all the setup data, writing a "1" into the bit D0 of the register EP0STAT and resetting the setup ready status make bit D0 of the register INTSTAT to be reset to "0" and -INTR becomes inactive.
-The setup ready interrupt is also enabled after a system reset (hardware reset or software reset).
+After reading all the setup data, writing a "1" into bit D0 of the register EP0STAT will reset (to "0") the EP0 setup ready status and hence remove the setup-ready interrupt cause.
+This in turn will cause bit D0 of the register INTSTAT to be reset to "0" and as a result, -INTR becomes inactive.

+The setup ready interrupt is automatically enabled after a system reset (hardware reset or software reset).
 (All other interrupts will be disabled after a system reset.)